Disabled Vets Can Receive a Total Disability Rating (100%) If They Cannot Work Because of Their Service Connected Disabilities

 Most veterans know about the Department of Veterans Affairs (VA) Schedule for Rating Disabilities (Rating Schedule) for service connected compensation.
 Each different disability that a veteran can prove is related to their service gets rated at different percentages using a list of ratings found in VA regulations.
-Veterans are rated in 10% increments from 0% up to 100%, and the amount of their compensation goes up the higher their total (or combined) rating is.
+Veterans are rated in 10% increments from 0% up to 100%.
+The amount of their compensation goes up the higher their total (or combined) rating is.

 VA did not make the unemployability regulation easy to read, but here are the key parts you should start with: